anna-alemany/mouseGastruloids_scRNAseq_tomoseq/mapping_scripts/README.md

 ## Description of scripts

-### SORT-seq and tomo-seq

-Let's assume we start with the following fastq files:
+Let's assume we start with the following fastq files (common scheme in both 10X and SORT-seq and tomo-seq):

 | Read 1 | Read 2 |
 | --- | --- |